 When you downsize, you most likely won’t be moving many more times in the future.
 If the house you are buying is a place you plan on staying in indefinitely, consider your needs for the future:

 Take into consideration:

-This selling and buying process, while daunting, has been known to be very cathartic.
-If you hire an experienced agent who has worked with downsizing clients before, you’ll be in great hands.
-Once you are in your new home, filled with everything you love and need, with less work to do on a daily basis, you’ll be thrilled you made the decision to downsize.
+This selling and buying process, while at times overwhelming has been known to be very cathartic.
+If you hire an experienced REALTOR® who has experience working with downsizing clients before, you’ll be in great hands.
+Once you are in your new home, filled with everything you love and need, and with less work to do daily, you’ll be thrilled you made the decision to downsize.